celestiaorg/docs/docs/nodes/bridge-node.md

 You can create your key for your node by following the `cel-key` instructions [here](./keys.md)

 Once you start the Bridge Node, a wallet key will be generated for you.
-You will need to fund that address with some tokens to pay for PayForData transactions.
+You will need to fund that address with Mamaki Testnet tokens to pay for PayForData transactions.
-You can find the address by:
+You can find the address by running the following command:

-1. Checking the logs output
-2. Using the following command:

 ```sh
 ./cel-key list --node.type bridge --keyring-backend test
 ```

+Mamaki Testnet tokens can be requested [here](./mamaki-testnet.md#mamaki-testnet-faucet).

 #### Optional: Run the Bridge Node with a Custom Key